-Do not touch the dust shield: The dust shield covering the image sensor is easily damaged.
-Under no circumstances should you exert pressure on the shield or poke it with cleaning tools.
-These actions could scratch or otherwise damage the shield.
+Do not touch the image sensor: The image sensor is easily damaged.
+Under no circumstances should you exert pressure on the sensor, poke it with cleaning tools, or subject it to powerful air currents from a blower.
+These actions could scratch or otherwise damage the sensor.